Quarantine Reading: „La Peste“

 St. Anton, Paznaun and Heiligenblut are in community quarantine and, let’s be honest, many of us in Austria have more time than usual to read books; so why not revisit the classic life under quarantine novel?

 “What’s true of all the evils in the world is true of plague as well.
-It helps men to rise above themselves,” writes the narrator in Camus’ „La Peste“, translated as „The Plague“ in English.
+It helps men to rise above themselves,” writes the narrator in Camus’ „La Peste“ (translated as „The Plague“ in Stuart Gilbert’s 1948 English translation).

 The novel tells the story of an imaginary bout of bubonic plague hitting the Algerian coastal city of Oran in the 1940s, when it was still under French control.